jordanmorris/RevealDown/README.md

 ----------
 Although RevealDown is intended for markdown users, it actually parses html.
 I was having a lot of trouble getting consistent results from other parsers which attempt to create reveal.js slides directly from markdown.
 I then realised there is a lot more predictability in html generated from markdown than there is in markdown itself.
 RevealDown capitalises on that fact.

-The linux-like approach of piping with other parsers has other happy consequences, like how your choice of markdown->html parser is not restricted to those which directly support reveal.js slide output (or any slide output).
+The linux-like approach of piping with other parsers has other happy consequences, like how your choice of markdown to html parser is not restricted to those which directly support reveal.js slide output (or any slide output).

 Other important decisions involved how to manage slide divisions.
 In this I have tried to support a purist markdown approach, or the use of dividers which are at least silent in html output.